Skip to main content

 Every App Has Voice Now.
 But Who's Actually Listening?

 Something has quietly shifted in the software landscape over the past year or two.
-One by one, the tools we use every day have added a microphone button.
-Your project management tool has it.
-Your CRM has it.
-Your AI writing assistant, your customer support platform, your note-taking app — all of them now have some form of built-in voice input.
+More tools now include a microphone button: project management apps, CRMs, AI writing assistants, customer support platforms, and note-taking tools.

 On the surface, this is a good thing.
-Speaking is faster than typing, and voice is a natural fit for AI.
-But there's a question most people haven't stopped to ask: what exactly is happening to your audio after you speak?
+Voice can be a natural fit for drafting and AI-assisted writing.
+But there's a question worth asking before you use any new voice feature: what exactly is happening to your audio after you speak?

 Voice Is Everywhere.
 Your Attention Isn't.